PadmarajBhat/Deep-Learning-Introduction/DeepLearning.ai/TensorFlow In Practice/Intro to TensorFlow/Notes.md

   * ##### should the data be distributed before building model ? or TF variable automatically scales/sliced to different worker nodes?
   * ##### is it a replacement to spark or rapid + dask ?
     * No, it complements spark. https://github.com/tensorflow/examples/blob/master/community/en/docs/deploy/hadoop.md indicates that tf can read the HDFS file.
 This concludes that it has its presence in hadoop.
 However, it need not use spark architecture to assign tasks to worker node.
 Instead, itself manages the parameter update from the worker node.
 It is unlike the spark echo system, where a job is written with single source of input and single node approach where as spark makes the seemless access to single source input of the distributed data and does the heavy lifting of assigning the same computation on different worker node for the data they have or assigned with.
+    * What I meant above is that the training is not a job to spark echo system.
+Or it does, the TF might internally initiate a job submit and then the task could be just to compute the gradient to update the parameter and pipe the another batch to workers.
+That way tensorflow can leverage the spark api and keep its focus on ml stuff.

   * ##### Does automatically recognizes the underlying cluster manager like yarn or mesos and completely abstract the configuration requirements ?
 Does it also provide the parameter facilities to override default configuration ?
       * The author of the video at Google I/O at 15th minute said that it is one machine with multiple GPU in it is what the above code achieves parallelism. https://www.youtube.com/watch?v=lEljKc9ZtU8&list=PLQY2H8rRoyvy2_vtWvCpQWM9GJXNTa5rV&index=2